-4. The score or song must be an original work, submitted by the composer/songwriter and in the given names of the composer/songwriter.
+5. The score or song must be an original work, submitted by the composer/songwriter and in the given names of the composer/songwriter.
 Pseudonyms will not be accepted on the entry.

 Entry Fees & Procedures

-- Current voting SCL composer/songwriter members may submit one free entry in each category.
+1. Current voting SCL members may submit one free entry in each category.
+Additional entries within the same category will incur a fee of $100.
 Member entries will be subject to verification of current membership status by the SCL Awards Committee.

-- Film and Television/Streaming score entries must be delivered as one file, and may include multiple selections/edits totaling a minimum of 8 minutes and a maximum of 15 minutes with music synchronized to its visual media.
+- Film and Television score entries must be delivered as one file, and may include multiple selections/edits totaling a minimum of 8 minutes and a maximum of 15 minutes with music synchronized to its visual media.

 - Video Game/Interactive Media score entries must comprise a minimum of 8 minutes and a maximum of 15 minutes of music accompanying visual images, showing actual gameplay with music chosen by the composer.
 This can include gameplay with synchronized music or selected gameplay visuals with appropriate music from the game.
 It may also include original scored cinematic material but must contain at least some of the gameplay interactive score.
 Music licensed from third parties cannot be included.

 - Original Song submissions must include the visual images that accompanied the song in the medium and a single-paragraph synopsis of the production’s storyline.

 6. Video files must be .mov or mp4 format.

 7. Members will be encouraged to evaluate entries based on their compositional craft, creativity, originality, and cinematic effect prior to voting.